The easiest and cutest DIY Wooden Snowmen!

 Learn how to stencil HERE

-We were outfitted with a cozy full-on burlap scarf!
+And then we were outfitted with cozy full-on burlap scarves!

 “Ya know, I love these rope scarves, but…”